*Clicca qui per trovare la versione italiana di questo documento – The Rush Way Micro Division (ITALIA)

 Tactical Fundamentals: The fact that children at this stage can’t interpret abstractions limits the tactical scope vastly.
 That’s ok, there will be other stages to focus on this.
 Remember that Tactics has a foundation and dependency on psychological, physical, and technical development, and that this last area (technique) is the main priority of the stage.

-Therefore, only focus on basic principles of game phases and individual and group tactics.
+Therefore, only focus on basic principles of the game.
 Examples are:

 Obviously, when you explain these things, do it in the most simple possible way.

-Fun Games (See Annex I): Crab soccer, crazy box dribble, marbles, moving goals, among others, and a lot of Scrimmages!
+Fun Games: Crab soccer, crazy box dribble, marbles, moving goals, among others, and a lot of scrimmages!

 Empathy is one of Rush Soccer’s core values, and we believe it requires little empathy to understand parents’ love for their children and their desire to stay involved.
 That doesn’t mean parents they know exactly how to be involved.
 Talk to them, guide them, present this curriculum before the star of the season and explain what you will do and why you will do it.
 Give them feedback and be open to listening to their concerns.
 Share expectations and use “we” rather than “I”.
 Parents and coaches need each other to accomplish the overall objective of the age group: developing healthy children that become passionate soccer players.